-- (1) Requirements for minimum off-street parking spaces within this Section apply to all districts, zones, and overlays except the CBD district.
-Lots within the CBD are not required to provide on-site parking. - (2) Any parking and/or loading spaces must comply with the applicable standards below. - B. Double counting of parking and loading spaces prohibited.
-Except where otherwise expressly stated in the UDC, no parking spaces or loading spaces required for any lot or building in compliance with the UDC may be included as part of the parking spaces or loading spaces similarly required for any other lot or building. - C. Walkways required.
-Walkways are required as follows: - (1) Walks must be provided from parking areas and adjacent public sidewalks, as applicable, to building entrances. - (2) The walkways must be at least 4 feet wide and must be unobstructed by vegetation, parking spaces, steps, utility poles, and other permanent objects.
-On lots with one

-- or more commercial use(s), walkways must be at least 5 feet wide and must be paved with a material that meets Americans with Disabilities Act accessibility requirements. - (3) If the walkways are abutting or within a vehicle use area, the walkways must be clearly marked and distinguished with reflective pavement markings.
+- A. Applicability. - (1) Requirements for minimum off-street parking spaces within this Section apply to all districts, zones, and overlays except the Central Business District (CBD).
+Lots within the CBD are not required to provide on-site parking.

+- (2) Any parking and/or loading spaces that are voluntarily provided above the minimum requirements must comply with the applicable standards below. - B. Double counting of parking and loading spaces prohibited.
+Except where otherwise expressly stated in the UDC, no parking spaces or loading spaces required for any lot or building in compliance with the UDC may be included as part of the parking spaces or loading spaces similarly required for any other lot or building. - C. Walkways required. walkways must be provided as follows: - (1) Walks must be provided from parking areas and adjacent public sidewalks to building entrances. - (2) The walkways must be at least 4 feet wide and must be unobstructed by vegetation, parking spaces, steps, utility poles, and other permanent objects.
+On lots with one or more commercial use(s), walkways must be at least five feet in width and must be paved with a material that meets or exceeds the Americans with Disabilities Act accessibility requirements. - (3) If the walkways are abutting or within a vehicle use area, the walkways must be clearly marked and distinguished with reflective pavement markings.
 Vehicle use lanes within parking areas should be designed to avoid such walkways. - (4) If a walkway is crossed by a vehicle use lane, the walkway must be protected by bollards or a speed hump of at least 4 inches in height that is installed 2 feet in advance of the walkway. - D. Parking lots in Downtown Statesboro Development Authority (DSDA) overlay. - (1) Except where prohibited by the underlying zoning, new developments with any number of parking spaces and renovation projects with more than ten parking spaces may provide no more than 25% of off-street parking spaces in the front of the building.
-The remaining parking must be to the side or rear of buildings. - (2) The landscape strip required by Section 2.5.2 -I must be landscaping with trees, shrubs, and flowers. - (3) Parking lots with 40 or more spaces must be divided into discrete areas separated by landscaping that do not exceed 30 parking spaces. - E. On-site parking requirements.
-Except within the CBD district, off-street vehicle parking is required as shown in Table 2.5.2-A Comprehensive Vehicular Parking Requirements.
+The remaining parking must be to the side or rear of buildings. - (2) The landscape strip required by Section 2.5.2 -I shall be landscaping with trees, shrubs, and flowers. - (3) Parking lots containing 40 or more spaces shall be divided into discrete areas separated by landscaping that do not exceed 30 parking spaces.

+E. On-site parking requirements.
+Except within the CBD district, off-street vehicle parking is required as shown in Table 2.5.2-A - Comprehensive Vehicular Parking Requirements.